-A well-defined technology strategy and technology roadmap is a critical element for the operational effectiveness of most businesses today.
+A well-defined technology strategy and roadmap is a critical part of operational success.
 It should include a clear vision and timetable of how the organisation will grow and how technology can support that growth.

-A set of milestones along the journey that team members can aim for is important and helps employees buy into the growth strategy.
+A set of milestones along the journey that team members can aim for is important and helps employees to get on board with a growth strategy.
 This focus gives them both incentive and direction to work towards hitting achievable, smaller goals along the way.

 When employees feel invested in achieving the organisation’s goals they are more likely to work productively towards them.
 This can be through formal or informal incentives, and should certainly be encouraged via an explicit change management component of the plan.

-Change management plans help affected departments plan for the inevitable disruption created by new systems, and lets them address any issues head-on.
-For example, managers can implement a training timetable for staff ahead of the transformation so that, by the time that it rolls arounds, employees are well-versed in how the new technology will work.
+A change management plan helps teams work around any disruption created by new systems and lets them address any issues head-on.
+For example, managers can implement a training timetable for staff, ahead of the transformation, so that by the time it rolls around, employees are well-versed in how the new technology will work.
 As a result, there should be no loss of productivity while everyone adapts to the new systems.

 Better technology should make people’s jobs easier.
-To get staff on board, they need to understand how their roles will change for the better, and what the benefits will be in terms of freeing them up to add more value, to focus on more enjoyable tasks, or to get through a backlog of work faster.
-Organisations must communicate this information consistently, clearly, and regularly.
+To get staff on board with any big move in a business, they need to understand how their roles will change for the better, and what the benefits will be.
+New technology often frees them up to focus on more strategic or enjoyable tasks or to get through a backlog of work faster.
+Organisations should communicate this information clearly and regularly to drive adoption.